johannes-lindgren/website/src/content/blog/moses-the-warrior/index.md

 A Levite is a member of the tribe of Levi—one of the twelve tribes of Israel.
 So Aaron, a Levite, will be Moses' mouthpiece to the Israelite people.
 This is a further indication that Moses does not speak Hebrew—he needs a translator.

 Aaron in the Bible is also not Moses' literal brother, or YHWH would not have had to specify that he is a Levite.
 Moses, an Egyptian, would certainly not have any Israelite siblings.
+There is also this passage from Moses' dialogue with Jethro, before he leaves for Egypt, where he refers to the Israelites as his "brothers":

+> And he [Moses] went back to Jether [Jethro], his father-in-law, and said to him, "Let me go so I may go back to my brothers who are in Egypt and see if they're still living".

 > And Moses went, and Aaron, and they gathered all the elders of the children of Israel.
 [E]
 > — Exodus 4:29